TurboWarp/cloud-server/doc/protocol.md

 4005  Closed to protect your security
   When the client does something that compromises its security and the server closes the connection to force the client to fix its code.

+4006  Identify yourself
+  When the client is not providing sufficient information in the User-Agent header.
 ```